AB 5/AB 2257: California’s Worker Classification Law

 In June 2023, the challengers filed renewed motions asking the federal court to prevent the state from enforcing AB 5 against the trucking industry until the case (and the constitutionality of AB 5) is resolved.

 While the parties were briefing these preliminary injunction motions, the judge decided to consolidate the hearing on the motions, which was set for the end of August 2023, with the full trial on the merits (a procedure permitted under Federal Rule of Civil Procedure 65(a)).
-This had the effect of streamlining the case, reducing or eliminating any discovery (like depositions) that the parties might have conducted before trial.
+This had the effect of streamlining the case, reducing or eliminating any discovery (like depositions) the parties might have conducted before trial.

-Instead, the parties (and the court) agreed to reschedule the hearing on November 13, 2023 to give the parties the opportunity to file final trial briefs and responses and submit additional written evidence regarding the effects of AB 5’s ABC test on the trucking industry.
+Instead, the parties (and the court) agreed to reschedule the hearing on November 13, 2023, to allow the parties time to file final trial briefs and responses and submit additional written evidence regarding the effects of AB 5’s ABC test on the trucking industry.
 During October and early November, the parties did just that and argued the case in the federal court in San Diego.
 On March 15, 2024, the trial court decided this case in favor of the state, leaving AB 5 in place.
-That decision remains subject to appeal to the U.S. Court of Appeals for the Ninth Circuit.

 Believed to be one of the primary targets of AB 5, huge rideshare and delivery apps like Uber and Postmates successfully obtained an exemption for their workers through California’s ballot initiative process.
 Proposition 22, passed by the voters at a 59% to 41% margin, ensures that the ABC test does not apply to those workers and that they remain independent contractors subject to the Borello test.